StudentCam

 StudentCam is an annual competition selecting the best video documentaries created by middle and high school students.
 Each year, StudentCam releases a different prompt about the United States for student filmmakers to respond to in a documentary.
 It is sponsored by the Cable-Satellite Public Affairs Network's (C-SPAN) Classroom project.
 All winning documentaries are available to watch on the StudentCam website.
-The top 25 winners are interviewed for television broadcast and have their documentaries aired on C-SPAN.
+The top 25 winners are interviewed for television broadcasts and have their documentaries aired on C-SPAN.

 Overview

 The aim of the competition, as stated by C-SPAN, is to provide an opportunity for young people to voice their opinions on current events.
 Middle and high school students can compete alone or in groups of up to three, entering a video documentary between 5 and 6 minutes in length, which presents more than one side to the selected topic and includes related C-SPAN programming.
 Each year a new theme related to current affairs is provided, and competitors must use this as the basis for their entry.
 Subjects have ranged from video game violence to illegal immigration.